kefaslungu/resourceMonitor/readme.md

 * CPU usage is given for logical processors, not physical cores.
 This is noticeable for processors with Hyper-Threading where number of CPU's is twice the number of CPU cores.
 On some newer computers, not all CPU cores will have hyper-threading enabled.
 * If there is heavy disk activity such as copying large files or while locating network drives, there might be delays when obtaining disk usage information.
 * GPU information is given for Nvidia GPU's.
 * When announcing processor architecture information as part of Windows version reporting, "x86" and "AMD64" refer to 32-bit and 64-bit (x64) Intel and AMD processors, respectively.
+This information does not refer to the name of the actual processor in use.
 * Installing the add-on on Windows 10/11 LTSC is not supported.

 For a list of changes made between each add-on releases, refer to [changelogs for add-on releases][1] document.